Stay tuned for more dates in the Fall.

 The training introduces common mental health challenges for youth, reviews typical adolescent development, and teaches a five-step action plan for how to help young people in both crisis and non-crisis situations.
 We will use role-playing and simulations to demonstrate how to recognize and respond to the warning signs and symptoms of specific illnesses like anxiety, depression, schizophrenia, bipolar disorder, and substance use disorders.

-YES’ 8-hour certificate course is split into two 4-hour days for convenience.
+YES’ 8-hour certificate summer course is only on one day for convenience.

 The course cost is $75 which includes a training manual and lunch.

 If you have any questions, issues with registering or would like to apply for a scholarship in order to attend, please contact Suzanne Peterson at firstname.lastname@example.org